Watchet: Lifeboat

 The Royal National Lifeboat Institution stationed a lifeboat at Watchet in 1875.
 The station was closed in 1944 by which time the nearby station at had been equipped with a motor lifeboat that could cover the area around Watchet.
 The boat was launched from the slipway at the western corner of the harbour, but the boat house was at the southern corner near the railway station and the boat was taken along the quay on a carriage.

 The building was gifted to the town in 1951 and opened as a library in May 1953.
 In 2019 the ownership was transferred from the county council to Watchet town council.

 Governance

-The civil parish of Watchet is governed by a town council.
-In 2011, the parish had a population of 3,785.

-For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
-Prior to this, the village fell within the non-metropolitan district of Somerset West and Taunton, which was established on 1 April 2019.
-It was previously in the district of West Somerset, which was formed on 1 April 1974 under the Local Government Act 1972, and part of Watchet Urban District before 1974.

-Watchet forms part of the Tiverton and Minehead county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of parliament (MP) by the First-past-the-post system of election.
-Liberal Democrat, Rachel Gilmour was elected to represent the constituency at the 2024 general election.
+There are two tiers of local government covering Watchet, at parish (town) and unitary authority level: Watchet Town Council and Somerset Council.
+The town council is based at the Watchet Visitor Centre on Harbour Road.

+For national elections, the town forms part of the Tiverton and Minehead constituency.